Claude Web Search Citations Return 404 or Wrong Page

 Ordered roughly by frequency.

-1. URL token-level paraphrasing during generation
+1. URL token-level reshaping during generation

 2. Article moved, renamed, or deleted since crawl

-Web-search results sometimes lag the live site by hours or days.
+Web-search results lag the live site by hours or days.
 A page that existed at crawl time can be gone by the time you click.

 3. Paywalled or login-gated source